-Fix and Fix_extended datasets
+Fix and Fix\extended datasets

-Denoised rfMRI data is being released as two different datasets for the 4 rfMRI runs for each subject: the "fix" dataset contains ICA-FIX denoised rfMRI grayordinate surface timeseries only (compact version); the "fix_extended" dataset contains ICA-FIX denoised rfMRI volumetric timeseries, and ICA component data (for evaluation of FIX).
+Denoised rfMRI data, registered by both MSM-Sulc (cortical folding-based alignment) and MSM-All (based on alignment of folding, myelin maps, and rsfMRI networks), is being released as two different datasets for the 4 rfMRI runs for each subject: the "fix" dataset contains ICA-FIX denoised rfMRI grayordinate surface timeseries only (compact version); the "fix\extended" dataset contains ICA-FIX denoised rfMRI volumetric timeseries, and ICA component data (for evaluation of FIX).

 We recommend using the fix compact package for general analysis of resting state data across many or all HCP subjects.
-If you would like to evaluate the FIX cleanup, we recommend downloading fix_extended for a limited number of subjects, in addition to fix (compact).
+If you would like to evaluate the FIX cleanup, we recommend downloading fix\extended for a limited number of subjects, in addition to fix (compact).

-Each of these datasets unpackages into the <SubjectID>/MNINonLinear/Results/ subdirectories for the 4 rfMRI scans.
+Each of these datasets unpacks into the <SubjectID>/MNINonLinear/Results/ subdirectories for the 4 rfMRI scans.
 A list of file names in each directory and subdirectory for both datasets is provided in Appendix 3C.
-As an example, for the REST1_LR run:
+As an example, for the REST1\LR run:

-rfMRI_REST1_LR_Atlas_hp2000_clean.dtseries.nii is the grayordinates timeseries file and rfMRI_REST1_LR_hp2000_clean.nii.gz is the volumetric timeseries file.
+rfMRI\REST1\LR\Atlas\hp2000\clean.dtseries.nii is the grayordinates timeseries file and rfMRI\REST1\LR\hp2000\clean.nii.gz is the volumetric timeseries file.

-The .dtseries.nii file is in CIFTI format (based on NIFTI-2, hence the .nii extension), which can be directly read by the Connectome Workbench software, in which results from other modalities (structural-MR, fMRI, dMRI, MEG) can be also read and overlaid.
+The \.dtseries.nii file is in CIFTI format (based on NIFTI-2, hence the .nii extension), which can be directly read by the Connectome Workbench software, in which results from other modalities (structural-MR, fMRI, dMRI, MEG) can be also read and overlaid.